HiFi-KPI: A Dataset for Hierarchical KPI Extraction from Earnings Filings

+{For example,} Tesla's tag has a direct parent: \smalltag{tsla:LeasedAssetsNet} \parent \smalltag{us-gaap:AssetsNoncurrentAbstract}.
+Apple's tag have a different direct parent, but both share the parent \smalltag{\seqsplit{us-gaap:StatementOfFinancialPositionAbstract}}. \end{description} \hifi{} enables viewing these company-specific tags, as represented by their parents in the taxonomy, at a desired granularity.
+We release the code for the implementation of our bottom-up granularity selection algorithm for easy use.

-\paragraph{Dataset Creation.} Table~\ref{tab:merged_dataset_statistics} summarizes key statistics for both the full dataset and a smaller ``Lite'' subset for LLM inference.
-We collected all 10-K and 10-Q filings published between 2017-01-01 and 2024-06-01, yielding 41,211 quarterly (10-Q) and 14,188 annual (10-K) reports.
-While iXBRL became mandatory on June 15, 2020 \citep{sec2018}, our start date also captures early voluntary adopters.
-We parsed each iXBRL document using \texttt{beautifulsoup} \citep{richardson2007beautiful} and regular expressions to extract text snippets along with every embedded XBRL tag, its date range, and numeric value.
-Any misparsed snippets were discarded, and we further filtered text for minimal formatting quality (e.g., removing leading punctuation or non-capitalized starts).
-From these steps, we obtained \(\sim\)1.8M paragraphs (\(\sim\)1.07M from 10-Qs; \(\sim\)0.70M from 10-Ks) and \(\sim\)5M tagged entities.
-An example dataset entry appears in Listing~\ref{lst:dataset-example} (Appendix~\ref{app:data-example}), illustrating the iXBRL-derived fields (\texttt{Label}, \texttt{Currency}, \texttt{Value}, and date range).
+\hifi{} supports multiple downstream tasks such as text classification, sequence labeling, structured information extraction, multi-label classification, and financial question answering.
+Table~\ref{tab:merged_dataset_statistics} summarizes key statistics for both the full dataset and the lite subset with expert labels made for fast inference.
+We collected all quarterly and annual reports published between 2017-01-01 and 2024-06-01, yielding 42,018 quarterly and 14,389 annual reports.
+We parsed each iXBRL document using \texttt{beautifulsoup} \citep{richardson2007beautiful} and regular expressions to extract text spans along with every iXBRL tag, associated time period, and numeric values.
+Any unparsed spans were discarded.
+The extracted iXBRL tags show high data integrity with no snippets that wrongly include a preceding dollar sign ($\$$) or a succeeding magnitude specifier.
+From these steps, we obtained 1.9M paragraphs (1.11M from quarterly reports; 0.74M from annual) and 5.3M tagged entities.
+The long-tailed label distribution (Figure \ref{fig:rank-size}) approximates a power law, though the most frequent labels occur even less often than suggested by the fit.